The Benefits of Portable Radiant Heaters

 However, the fire never comes into contact with that same air that you breathe in your home.
 But to provide heat there needs to be a flame and flames need continuous oxygen to burn.
 That air is supplied through an intake tube from outside the home and vented into the furnace and vented back out, typically through a PVC pipe.
 Neither this air nor the air within the home come into contact with each other.
 This offers safety from any harmful carbon monoxide gases that could circulate throughout the home undetected.
 This is the reason why indirect-fired heaters like a furnace needs no extra ventilation and can be used in a completely sealed environment.

-However, the method of heating between forced air and radiant heaters are quite different, even though they are both direct-fired heaters.
+The method of heating between forced air and radiant heaters are quite different, even though they are both direct-fired heaters.
 With torpedo and salamander heaters, outside air is sucked into the same chamber as the fire.
 This provides both oxygen to the flame at a high velocity for a proper burn associated with the amount of fuel sprayed through the nozzle to achieve the amount of BTU’s the forced air heater is rated for.
 This provides some benefits and common negatives that are usually associated with torpedo/salamander heaters such as the loud noise, a strong odor, but also lower prices.

 Fuel-fired radiant heaters like SunFire radiant heaters also take in air to provide oxygen for the flame.
 However, for SunFire radiant heaters, the air is spun like a tornado at a highly scientifically precise method to produce an extremely clean and efficient burn that ads near to zero carbon monoxide emissions into the air.
 For example, the OSHA standard for indoor air emissions is 50 parts per million, the SunFire ads up to only 1 parts per million, putting our radiant heaters exceedingly well within the OSHA guidelines.
 This air escapes gently through various holes located on a dome in the front of the heater.